vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Plugins/ComponentsPlugin.md

 # Use the components

-Deploys the CSS files
+Deploys the components dependencies

 ## Overview

-The framework comes with a plugin, wich minifies and deploys the CSS files of the components into the public directory of your Vapor project.
+The framework comes with a plugin, wich minifies and deploys the dependencies of the components into the public directory of your Vapor project.

 ### Command

-Use the following command in your terminal:
+Use the following command in your terminal to start the deployment.

 ```sh
 swift package --allow-writing-to-package-directory deploy